SMOKE MANAGEMENT FORECAST AND INSTRUCTIONS

 ==================================================================

-Follow standard guidance matrix - see section 5 below - for burning units to the WNW through NNE of SSRAs.
-For units that will smolder significantly through the night avoid burning within at least 10 miles to the WSW through NNE in or near drainages leading to SSRAs.
+Follow standard guidance matrix - see section 5 below - for burning units to the NW through NNE of SSRAs.
+For units that will smolder significantly through the night avoid burning within at least 15 miles in all directions of SSRAs.
 Verify transport winds away from SSRAs if burning in any other direction.
 No additional restrictions necessary.

 =========================================================